lennox-davidlevy/dragdrop/README.md

 $ npm install
 ```

-Find /config/default\_(temp).json and change the values to your MongoURI (either from atlas, or locally) and your JWT secret (it can be anything, just make sure not to push to git until you change the name of the file, as its already in .gitignore)
+Find /config/default\_(temp).json and change the values to your MongoURI (either from atlas, or locally) and your JWT secret (it can be anything) and rename the file to default.json.
+Make sure not to push to git until you change the name of the file to default.json as its already in .gitignore)

 ## Planned Implementations